vu-koman/java-multitenancy-benchmark/README.md

 ## Environment

-- Docker is used as execution environment
+- Docker is used as an execution environment
 - Docker compose is used to configure deployments
 - Tests are run on MacBook Pro M1 8 cores 2020 with 16GB RAM

 ## Technologies

-- Java 17, Srping Boot 3.1.2, Spring Data JPA - for application
+- Java 17, Spring Boot 3.1.2, Spring Data JPA - for application
 - YugabyteDB - for database
-- Nginx - for load balancing
+- Nginx - for load balancing and reverse proxying
 - K6 - for load testing

-## First approach MTDS - Multi tenant data source per application, one application serves all tenants
+## First approach MTDS - Multi-tenant data source per application, one application serves all tenants

 MTDS approach is implemented using `AbstractRoutingDataSource` and `ThreadLocal` to store tenant id.

 All tenants share the same database and use different schemas to store data.

-Application uses header `tenant` to identify tenant.
+The application uses the header `tenant` to identify the tenant.

 ## Second approach STDS - Single tenant data source per application, one application per tenant

-STDS approach is using environment variables to configure database connection.
+STDS approach uses environment variables to configure the database connection.

 All tenants share the same database and use different schemas to store data.

-Load balancer is used to route requests to different applications and it uses header `X-Tenant` to identify tenant.
+A reverse proxy is used to route requests to different applications and it uses the header `X-Tenant` to identify tenants.

 ## Scenarios

 ### Scenario 1 - 5 tenants, 20 users per tenant, 100 requests per user

-Scenario is implemented using k6 load testing tool.
+The scenario is implemented using the k6 load testing tool.

 Script for the MTDS approach is located in `./jmtb-load-test/load-test-1.js`.
 Script for the STDS approach is located in `./jmtb-load-test/load-test-1-stds.js`.